 We reviewed the use of force policies of 95 of America's 100 largest city police departments* to determine whether they include meaningful protections against police violence.
 Click the boxes below to view details for each policy.

-*Birmingham, Chesapeake, Hialeah, Jersey City, Long Beach, and Memphis police departments refused to send their use of force policies by July 15, 2016.
-Colorado Springs, El Paso and Sacramento police departments sent heavily redacted policies which were excluded from the analysis.
+*Birmingham, Chesapeake, Long Beach, and Memphis police departments refused to send their use of force policies by July 15, 2016.
+Colorado Springs and El Paso police departments sent heavily redacted policies which were excluded from the analysis.

 35 of the 95 police departments reviewed require officers to de-escalate situations, when possible, before using force.